Allison Anna Tait

 Profile

-Allison Tait is a an associate professor of law at the University of Richmond where she teaches trusts and estates, family law, estate planning, critical theory, and feminist legal theory.
+Allison Tait is professor of law at the University of Richmond where she teaches trusts and estates, family law, estate planning, critical theory, and feminist legal theory.
 Professor Tait joined the University of Richmond Law faculty in 2015.
 Before coming to Richmond, she was an Associate-in-Law at Columbia Law School.
 She also clerked for the Hon.
 Richard Palmer of the Connecticut Supreme Court and spent a year as the Gender Equity Postdoctoral Fellow for the Yale Women Faculty Forum.

 -